DoNewsCode/core/doc/tutorial.md

 ### Phase four: Serve!

-In most of the examples we have showed, we use `c.Serve` the run the application.
+In most of the examples we have shown, we use `c.Serve` the run the application.
-This is appropriate if the application is exclusively long running process.
+This is appropriate if the application is exclusively long-running process.

 The manifest of twelve-factor apps states: